ShiuLab/plant_sci_hist/README.md

   - Testing code for miscellaneous purposes.

 2. Text classify: classify candidate records to build plant science corpus
-  i.
-Preprocessing texts
+  1. Preprocessing texts
-  ii.
-Text classification with Tf and Tf-Idf-based features iii.
-Text classification with Word2Vec-based features iv.
-Text classification with BERT-based features
+  2. Text classification with Tf and Tf-Idf-based features
+  3. Text classification with Word2Vec-based features
+  4. Text classification with BERT-based features
     a.
 DistilBERT
     b.
 SciBERT
     c.
 PubMedBERT (which did not work)